Using Figurative Language: 8 Creative Examples

 1. Simile

-A simile is a figure of speech that draws comparison between two separate concepts, using a clear connecting word such as “like” or “as.”
+A simile is a communication style that draws a comparison between two separate concepts, using a clear connecting word such as “like” or “as.”
 In the above, a man is described as being wily, meaning to possess cunning, craftiness, and shrewdness.
 As this is a quality usually associated with a fox, the simile draws a comparison between the man and a fox to highlight this particular trait of his.

 • “I slept like a log”